floweredscarf/su25/labs/lab09/index.md

 ![Orders of Growth](img/orders-of-growth.png)

-### Logarithmic Algorithms
+### Logarithms Review

-First, if you are shaky on the properties of logarithms, I suggest looking through [this](https://www.khanacademy.org/math/algebra2/x2ec2f6f830c9fb89:logs/x2ec2f6f830c9fb89:log-prop/a/properties-of-logarithms) Khan academy section on log properties!
+First, if you are shaky on the properties of logarithms, we suggest looking through [this](https://www.khanacademy.org/math/algebra2/x2ec2f6f830c9fb89:logs/x2ec2f6f830c9fb89:log-prop/a/properties-of-logarithms) Khan academy section on log properties!

 We will shortly encounter algorithms that run in time proportional to $$\log